direct-framework/direct-webapp/node/README.md

 These docs introduce the Node.js and NPM setup used for managing frontend assets in this project.

-These assets are built using Node.js tools and libraries, and the resulting files are then integrated into the Django application.
+These assets are built using Node.js tools and libraries, and the resulting files are then integrated into the Django application using a npm build script.

-## Working with NPM

-This project includes an NPM-based setup for managing front-end assets like styles, scripts, and other resources.
-The `package.json` file contains predefined scripts to help with building and managing assets.
-You don't need to run these NPM commands if you are developing the Django app locally.
-You should only run these commands when needed, for example if you are changing javascript dependencies or modifying SCSS files.

-### Prerequisites
+## Environment Setup

+Before you start working with the frontend assets, ensure that your development environment is set up correctly.
+This includes having the necessary tools and dependencies installed.

 Ensure you have Node.js (v16 or higher) and NPM installed.
 You can verify their installation with: